 C102.1 General.
-The provisions of this code is-are not intended to prevent the use-installation of any material, or to prohibit any design or method of construction, design or insulating system not specifically prescribed hereinby this code, provided that any such constructionalternative has been approved.
-An alternative material, design or insulating system method of construction has been shall be approved by where the code official as meeting the intent of this code finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability and safety.
+The provisions of this code is are not intended to prevent the use installation of any material, or to prohibit any design or method of construction, design or insulating system not specifically prescribed hereinby this code, provided that any such construction alternative has been approved.
+An alternative material, design or insulating system method of construction has been shall be approved by where the code official as meeting the intent of this codefinds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability and safety.
 Where the alternative material, design or method of construction is not approved, the code official shall respond in writing, stating the reasons why the alternative was not approved.
-Building areas that contain Group R sleeping units, regardless of the number of stories in height, are required to comply with the commercial building sections of the energy code.